ndmnigam13/cisco_iso_automation/README.md

 Configuration Ansible Codes
 =================================================
 1. Cisco ios backup
-2. Configure L2 vlan (VLAN verification done before creating vlan only vlans will added to switch those are not present already
+2. Configure L2 vlan (VLAN verification done before creating vlan only vlans will added to switch those are not present already)
 3. Deleting unused L2 vlan
+4. Update INI and YAML host file as per your need